 Sorry my pancakes aren't so pretty.
 The one you see is the first one I made.
 I burned my finger while wiping out the pan after the very first one so it was hard to control the cinnamon swirl on the others and they look even worse!
 Still taste great though.

-Note: I've since made these pancakes without the cinnamon swirl and they're great!
+Update: I've since made these pancakes without the cinnamon swirl and they're perfect!
 Thick, fluffy, and yummy.
 This is now my default pancake recipe, and that's saying a lot because I've tried many pancake recipes.

 Cinnamon Roll Pancakes